 Scratched Lens on Our 360° Camera

-While in Riga, Latvia we had a terrible mishap when our Samsung Gear 360° camera fell on a cobblestone street, putting a deep scratch into the lens.
+While in Riga, Latvia we had a terrible mishap when our Samsung Gear 360° camera fell on a cobblestone street, putting a deep scratch on the lens.
 At that moment, those European cobblestone streets weren’t so dreamy anymore.

-While researching, we learned that the first model of the Samsung Gear 360 has the capability lens replacement.
+While researching, we learned that the first model of the Samsung Gear 360 has the capability of lens replacement.
 However, the second model from 2017 was not constructed this way.
 If your lens becomes scratched, you only have two choices: 1) try to repair it or 2) buy a brand new camera.

 What You Can Do to Fix Scratched Lens

 Thankfully, we were currently in the biggest city in the Baltic region with a huge hardware store.
 We went to the automotive section and found a rubbing compound that is used to remove scratches off of the exterior of the body of a car.
 The compound has a very fine abrasive which may be able to remove, or at the very least, minimize the scratch to the unsuspecting eye.

 How to Fix Scratched Lens on a 360° Camera